- Mining Service Trucks

 For a wheel loader to work efficiently, you need more space.
 The front-only operation means you can only use it in spaces where the vehicle can approach directly, i.e. front-on.
 Then it needs room to turn around easily, which takes much more space than turning an excavator.
 Overall, an excavator is a winner for smaller spaces.

-Here’s where the tables get turned a little because wheel loaders have a much higher bucket capacity.
+Here’s where the tables get turned because wheel loaders have a much higher bucket capacity.
 As we’ve said, the primary function of an excavator is to dig, not necessarily to move materials a long distance.
 The smaller bucket size of an excavator gives you much more capacity for digging speciality things like trenches and drains that a wheel loader is too big for.
 However, it’s not great for transporting large amounts of materials.

 It should also be mentioned that even though excavators are more manoeuvrable, they can be slower and more difficult if you want to use them to make multiple trips across a worksite to dispose of loose materials.
 The wide bucket of a wheel loader and the added weight capacity make it the ideal choice for shifting large amounts of materials.

 Excavators and wheel loaders are two of the most important tools for any construction site.
-They allow you to move large amounts with ease, making them incredibly helpful when building or cleaning up in remote areas where other vehicles cannot go due to their size/weight restrictions.
+They allow you to move large amounts with ease, making them incredibly helpful when building or cleaning up in remote areas where other vehicles cannot access due to their size/weight restrictions.

 There is no strict answer for which machine to use when you need both large digging power and heavy lifting ability.
 The two most common machines are the excavator, which mainly operates on solid surfaces like roads or fields; while wheel loaders have more diverse uses including construction sites with obstacles that cannot be moved by an ordinary person alone.